-He loves telling stories and describes his style of writing as ‘bouncy’ and his debut book ‘Same Old School’ will be available in the coming months.
+He loves telling stories and describes his style of writing as ‘bouncy’ and this is proved with his debut book ‘Same Old School’ which is now available in the shop.

 [Steve Dixon edit:] All I can say is it is an absolute bonkers read that will appeal to both children and adults, and have you laughing out loud together.